Thomas Pollock Anshutz Biography | Oil Painting Reproductions

 In 1876 Eakins started instructing at the Pennsylvania Academy of the Fine Arts, the same year that Anshutz enlisted as an understudy.
 In 1878 Anshutz became Eakins's assistant, in the long run succeeding Eakins as Chief Demonstrator when Eakins was elevated to Professor of Drawing and Painting.
 In 1880, while still an understudy, Thomas Pollock Anshutz finished his initial major work, The Ironworkers' Noontime.

-Around 1880 Eakins became involved in photography, fusing it into his classes and utilizing it as an apparatus for his works of art.
-Anshutz and other understudies at the Academy begun to make utilization of the camera, posturing models and making prints for reference and study.
+Around 1880 Thomas Eakins became involved in photography, fusing it into his classes and utilizing it as an apparatus for his works of art.
+Anshutz and other understudies at the Academy began to make utilization of the camera, posturing models and making prints for reference and study.
 Thomas Pollock Anshutz participated in Eakins's The Naked Series.
-He modeled for Eakins himself, along with colleagues who would pose outdoors nude, often wrestling, swimming and boxing.
+He modeled for Eakins himself, along with colleagues who would pose outdoors nude, often wrestling, swimming, and boxing.

 Eakins was compelled to leave the Academy in an 1886 embarrassment that was started by his utilization of a completely bare male model before an all-female and a male-and-female class.
-Thomas Pollock Anshutz did not safeguard his mentor, actually, he betrayed him.
+Thomas Pollock Anshutz did not safeguard his mentor he betrayed him.